 Students will attend a total of 80 hours of language classes (Monday to Friday, 9am to 1pm) over the course of 4 weeks.
 In class they will work with a local professor and, by speaking only in Italian, they will practice all the four language skills: reading, writing, listening and, most of all, conversing with native speakers inside and outside the University.
 Students can also take advantage of the most modern technologies available for language teaching, the multimedia language labs, audiovisual, and IT resources.
 At the end of the program students not only will dramatically improve their linguistic proficiency but they will be more knowledgeable about Italian culture at large: food, art, music, opera, and cinema.

-- In Siena you can learn the best Italian in the prestigious University for Foreign Speakers.
+- In Siena, students learn the best Italian in the prestigious University for Foreign Speakers.

-- Live in an area rich in history, art, and culture.
+- Students will spend 4 weeks in one of the most beautiful Tuscan towns.
+Live in an area rich in history, art, and culture.